27Apoorva/TheRoboticsBlogger/_posts/2023-06-15-VS-Code-ROS-Extensions.md

         padding: 10px;
         margin-left: auto;
         margin-right: auto;
-        width: 55%;"/>
+        width: 50vmax;"/>
 </ul>

 <p style="text-align: left;margin: 20px 3rem;">Although the current extensions for VS Code for Robotics provide tons of features for a faster, better development process, as an experienced and active ROS developer, I find some essential features still missing.</p>

 <ul style=" margin: 20px 3rem;">
     <li><i>ROS Bag interface</i><br>
     Even for the most basic use case of let’s say tuning Slam Toolbox, I would look at the rosbag and play it several times to tune the algorithm to my satisfaction.
 ROS Bags are an essential block for any robotics system.
 There is only <a href="https://marketplace.visualstudio.com/items?itemName=lochbrunner.vscode-rosbag">one plugin</a> currently available for ROS 1 that can list the timestamps and the topics of the messages stored in the rosbag file.
 And the output of <code style='color:orange'>rosbag info filename</code>.
-For starters, I would like to at least have the ability to play rosbag using a click-on Play Button from the VSCode menu bar itself.
+For starters, I would like to at least have the ability to play rosbag using a click-on Play Button from the VS Code menu bar itself.
     </li>
     <li><i>Parameters in System Status</i><br>
     The change in the robot’s environment might create the need to update a few ROS parameters or maybe the customer wants the robots to operate at maximum speed compared to another customer.
 Maintaining and managing ROS Parameters can quickly become very painful.
 Although the ROS system status functionality can display active nodes, topics, and services, it does not show any information on active parameters in the computation graph.